knguyenanhoa/cli-arxiv/README.md

 - This script hits the arXiv web API to function so please do not alter it to spam the arXiv site (though I don't think one can meaningfully impact their servers with this).
 I take no responsibiltiy for its misuse.

+# TODO
+- ML should store learnt model somewhere to use later
+- Recommended articles should display rank metric somewhere?